brabster/tw-site-hugo/content/posts/2023-05-19-dbt-contracts-in-sql/index.md

 ## Why Contract Testing?

-[Pact's Introduction](https://docs.pact.io/) gives a great overview of what contract testing is and why you need it. orrowing their words to explain what a contract is:
+[Pact's Introduction](https://docs.pact.io/) gives a great overview of what contract testing is and why you need it.
+Borrowing their words to explain what a contract is:

 > In general, a contract is between a consumer (for example, a client that wants to receive some data) and a provider (for example, an API on a server that provides the data the client needs).